-- Long-term strategies and objectives identified within the Wildland Fire Decision Support System (WFDSS). - Management decisions and their alignment with Agency policy and direction. - Effectiveness of pre-season planning activities - Recommendations to management for incident-specific and programmatic process improvements. - Clarity of communication of Chief's Intent and the effectiveness of implementation in the field.
+- Long-term strategies and objectives identified within the Wildland Fire Decision Support System (WFDSS). - Management decisions and their alignment with Agency policy and direction. - Recommendations to management for incident-specific and programmatic process improvements. - Clarity of communication of Chief's Intent and the effectiveness of implementation in the field.